cloudspannerecosystem/omegatrade/README.md

 };
 ```

-Now Angular CLI will automatically detect your changes and serve it in the url `http://localhost:4200/`.
+Now Angular CLI will automatically detect your changes and serve the app `http://localhost:4200/` url.